cpske/ISP/feedback/tax-calculator.md

     dividend_income, dividend_tax_withheld = self.sum_dividend()
 ```

 **5 Points** for passing the sum as a parameter.
-This is an anti-refactoring (code smell: modifying a parameter) and serves no purpose.
+This is an anti-refactoring (Code Smell: *modifying a parameter*) and serves no purpose.

 ```python
     ordinary_income = 0